 These additional tests are usually done to determine the stage of lymphoma.
 The stages range from Stage I (cancer limited to one area, such as one lymph node) to Stage IV (cancer is growing in many lymph nodes throughout the body or in the bone marrow or other organs).

-Immunotherapy draws from the body’s immune system to kill cancer cells or limit their growth.
-Monoclonal antibodies are the most commonly used biologic therapy to treat lymphoma, and these are specific proteins that attack certain cells.
+- Immunotherapy – draws from the body’s immune system to kill cancer cells or limit their growth.

 - Chemotherapy – Chemotherapy for patients often consists of taking several drugs together in a set regimen.